bkhuraijam/ecash-ckpool-solo/README.md

 only.
 Requires use of matched bitcoind -zmqpubhashblock option.
 Default: tcp://127.0.0.1:28332

+UPDATE:

-Update: I have dockerised all required services ; ecash-node, ecash-solo-ckpool, postgesql (database) and ckstats (web ui).
+I have dockerised all required services ; ecash-node, ecash-solo-ckpool, postgesql (database) and ckstats (web ui).
 Its configured in the the docker-compose.yml included.
 You can just tweak a little as per your desire and requirements and you can have a locally hosted ecash solo mining pool with web ui to motnitor stats.